 Data analysis

 All statistical analyses and data visualizations were carried out using R v4.3.0 (R Core Team 2023).
 Generalized additive models on log10-transformed chlorophyll a data were performed for each station using the wqtrends package with the term s(“cont_year”), which was the day of the year converted into a continuous numeric variable and the upper limit of the basis complexity (k) was set to 11 times the number of years for the input data (11 * 20 = 220) (M. Beck et al. 2022; M. W. Beck et al. 2022).
 Diagnostic information of the model fit and procedure were checked using the mgcv package (Wood 2011).
 This model computed a smooth temporal pattern in the raw data with an uncertainty of the smoother for each station.
-The model results were then used to calculate trends in annual average chl-a for the 20-year time period using meta-analysis where the season was set for January 1 to December 31 of each year.
+The model results were then used to calculate trends in annual average chlorophyll a for the 20-year time period using meta-analysis where the season was set for January 1 to December 31 of each year.
 Changes in annual chlorophyll a were evaluated using a five-year moving window from 2003-2022.
 The slope is representative for the central year within each block (two years before and after) and thus the changes in slope and its significance were used to identify change points in the timeseries as well as years of significant interest.

 We employed the conceptual framework of Cloern and Jassby (2010) to characterize stations with respect to patterns and scales of variability in chlorophyll a.
 Equation 4 from Cloern and Jassby (2010) was applied to the monthly chlorophyll a data series (Equation 1).